JohnathanADrews/HularionExperience/docs/7 - Script Frames/readme.md

 ###### goto &rarr; [(next)](#Setup) - [(top)](#top)

 Until this point, most of the discussion has been about presenters and how to develop them.
 However, sometimes we may want to use javascript utilities outside the context of a presenter.
 In the Presenter Frames document, we discussed the need for different frames to manage presenter code from different presenter sets.
 In this document, we will discuss how to create a script set, a script frame, and then use those frames to share functionality across frames.
-In this example, we will use a similar setup to what we had at the end of "Document 6 - Presenter Frames"

 &nbsp;